elijahpele/PriceWatcher_Homework2/README.md

 # PriceWatcher
-Price Watcher App was implemented using 2D graphics.
+The Price Watcher App was implemented using 2D graphics.